rythos42/ArmadaData/readme.md

 - fixed bug where if the player who spawned a fleet isn't in the game, an error would occur
 - fixed bug with counting squadrons incredibly wrong
 - preventing errors from trying to go to the Vassal bugtracker, they won't help
+- updated dev environment to be easier to get started developing

 ## Future ##
 - Consider how to calculate fleet points for players